-Over the past 30 years that Keith Martin has been in the region, he's had the privilege to "discover" many waves and surf a multitude of others.
-The incredible part about most breaks on Savai’i (including the main break out front) is how accessible they are.
-While most breaks on neighboring Upolu require a boat ride to an outer reef, nearly all of Savai’i’s waves are a short paddle from the beach.
-Serving up consistent rights and/or lefts for any skill level 2-10ft, surfing is even allowed at Aganoa on Sundays (wink-wink).
+Over the many years that Keith Martin has been in the region, he has had the privilege of "discovering" many waves and surfing a multitude of others.
+The incredible part about most breaks on Savaii (including the main break out front) is how accessible they are.
+While most breaks on neighboring Upolu require a boat ride to an outer reef, nearly all of Savaii’s waves are a short paddle from the beach.
+Serving up consistent rights and/or lefts in the 2-10ft range, surfing is even allowed at Aganoa on Sundays (wink-wink).

-There are over 10 different waves within an hour’s run of the lodge; the majority are within 30 minutes.
-The surf here is ultra-consistent, with lefts and rights that work in all tides.
+There are over 10 different waves within an hour’s run of the Lodge - the majority are within 30 minutes drive.
+The surf here is ultra-consistent, with lefts and rights that work in most tides.
 Best of all, the variety of surf offers many options for all levels of surfers and equipment.
-The breaks below are just a sample of the places Aganoa regularly surf with their guests.
-Also rest assured there are a few spots NOT on the site which you may get to visit while you are here.
+The breaks below are just a sample of the places where Aganoa Lodge regularly surf with their guests.
+Also rest assured there are a few spots NOT on the list, which you may get to visit while you are there.

-Aganoa Right: Savai’i’s premiere wave and just a quick paddle from the beach at Aganoa.
-Like Salani on neighboring Upolu island, Aganoa Right is extremely consistent, breaking any time of the year and at all sizes from 2-10ft+.
+Aganoa Right: Savaii’s premiere wave and just a short paddle from the beach at Aganoa Lodge.
+Like Salani on neighboring Upolu island, Aganoa Right is extremely consistent, breaking much of the year and at all sizes from 2-10ft+.
 The Right also has multiple take-off spots for any surf-level and is optimal at mid though high tides.
 Wedging on 2-3 different peaks, the Right offers a hollow tube on takeoff, then walling into the inside, and barreling again before the channel.

 Aganoa Left: Also in front of the restaurant at Aganoa and a short paddle from the Right, the Left peels around the reef pass and into a channel on the western side of the beach.
 Depending on the swell direction, the Left has a gorgeous barrel as well.

 K-Land: An intoxicating reef pass eerily reminiscent of the famed G-Land on Java.
 Surfable from 4-12ft+, the wave is a long, wrapping mix of both hollow, barreling sections and rippable walls.
-Just 30 mins from Aganoa.
+Just 30 minutes drive from Aganoa.

-Middles: Just across the channel from K-Land, Middles is a playful, bowly split-peak peeling into a wide channel.
-Across the channel from the left is also a shorter but very fun right when you get frustrated by the crowd (your other 4 buddies) at Middles.
+Middles: Just across the channel from K-Land, Middles is a playful, bowly, split-peak peeling into a wide channel.
+Across the channel from the left is also a shorter but very fun right - if you happen you get frustrated by the crowd (your other 4 buddies) at Middles.

-Pastor Point: A long, extremely fun right 30 minutes up the northeast side on the corner of an outer reef (that’s still paddle-able).
-While the wave still barrels, it’s a bit softer than Aganoa and perfect for any skill level.
+Pastor Point: A long, extremely fun right 30 minutes drive up the northeast side on the corner of an outer reef (that’s still paddle-able).
+While the wave does barrel, it’s a bit softer than Aganoa and perfect for most skill levels.

-East Side Secret Spots: Keith Martin has uncovered a wealth of unknown, unsurfed “secret” spots over the course of almost three decades Savai’i.
+East Side Secret Spots: Keith Martin has uncovered a wealth of unknown, unsurfed “secret” spots over the course of his time living on Savaii.
 And though he’s hesitant to give away his secret locations, he won’t hesitate to tell you that the outer reefs of the East-side are home to some of his favorites.
 Accessible only by boat and almost invisible from shore, perfect reef passes peel down empty lineups into sparking blue lagoons.
-While not always working, these gems are perfect for any ability level and, once experienced, will give way to a lifetime a nostalgia and savored memories for any surfer lucky enough to have been there on the right day (and smart enough to take Keith’s vow of secrecy).
+While not always working, these gems are perfect for any ability level and, once experienced, will provide a lifetime of vivid and savored memories for any surfer lucky enough to have been there on the right day (and smart enough to take Keith’s vow of secrecy).

-Coconut Grove: An hour away from Aganoa and the reliable “hedge” against the “devil wind” that hits our house waves straight onshore, Coconut Grove is a mercurial setup that can be fun and playful or downright terrifying.
+Coconut Grove: An hour away from Aganoa and the reliable “hedge” against the “devil wind” that hits the Aganoa Lodge house waves straight onshore, Coconut Grove is a mercurial setup that can be fun and playful or downright terrifying.
 A series of left-hand setups that wind across a shallow reef, the wave can be as hollow as any wave in the Pacific or as rippable as any wave, well, anywhere.
-That said, every session at Coconut Grove ends the same way: marveling at the black lava, the blue water with the taste of coconut water (a gift from a friendly villager) on your lips as empty wave after empty wave peels down the lonely reef.
-Then blindfolds go back on (literally) for the drive the main road and the long drive back to Aganoa.
+That said, every session at Coconut Grove ends the same way - marveling at the black lava, the blue water with the taste of coconut water (a gift from a friendly villager) on your lips as empty wave after empty wave peels down the lonely reef.
+Then blindfolds go back on (literally) for the drive back to the main road and the longish drive back to Aganoa Lodge.